Home

 My research focus is attachment and emotion regulation in parents and their children, with special emphasis on neurobiological processes in parenting and development.
 My academic interests include the interplay between nature and nurture, exploring and testing the ‘differential susceptibility’ model, hormonal correlates of parenting, in particular in fathers, and interventions.

-I am currently a full professor at ISPA Lisbon.
-I am also a visiting scholar and research associate at the Center for Attachment Research, The New School for Social Research, New York, and visiting professor at the National Institute of Education, Nanyang Technical University, in Singapore.
+I am currently a full professor at ISPA Lisbon and at San Sebastián University, Valdivia, Chile.
+I am also a visiting scholar and research associate at the Center for Attachment Research, The New School for Social Research, New York, and Visiting Senior Research Fellow at Stockholm University, Sweden.
 In the past 30 years I have been affiliated with the Vrije Universiteit Amsterdam, Section Clinical Child and Family Studies, and with Leiden University.
 My research activities include, e.g., the ERC-funded Father Trials research program, the L-CID gravity program, the 3 Generations study of the Family Lab, and the Collaboration on Attachment Transmission Synthesis (CATS).

 NEWS